babazaroni/RoboND-Kinematics-Project/writeup_template.md

 The diagram above is used to calculate the joint positions (thetas) of the first three joints.

 For theta1, we use the left diagram which is a view down on the arm as it is seen on the xy plane.
-The calculation is then:
+The calculation is thus:

 ```
         theta1 = atan2(wcy,wcx)